Location Independent (High End Homeless)

 People often ask me about being location independent.
 What is that?

-Do you have an RV?
+People ask: Do you have an RV?

 Well, no, I don't.
 In the past, I traveled with a travel trailer on a few vacations and one cross-country trip.
 It was enough to cure me of the romantic notions about an RV.
-The set up, extra fuel and challenges aren't worth it.
-I enjoy staying with friends, making new friends, and finding the best deals on Priceline.
+The set up, extra fuel and parking challenges just aren't worth it.
+Besides, I enjoy staying with friends, making new friends, and finding the best deals on websites.
 [Like $50 for Hyatt Regency in Stamford, Connecticut, cheaper than parking in Manhattan!]
 In the past, I often camped, rolling a sleeping bag out under the stars.
 In recent years, I've been without my car more and I left the gear in storage.

 People ask me: How long do you stay in one place?